-- A. General: Furnish nursery-grown plants true to genus, species, variety, cultivar, stem form, shearing, and other features indicated in Plant Schedule or Plant Legend shown on plans and complying with ANSI Z60.1; and with healthy root systems developed by transplanting or root pruning.
-Provide well-shaped, fully branched, healthy, vigorous stock, densely foliated when in leaf and free of disease, pests, eggs, larvae, and defects such as knots, sun scald, injuries, abrasions, and disfigurement. - Trees with damaged, crooked, or multiple leaders; tight vertical branches where bark is squeezed between two branches or between branch and trunk ("included bark"); crossing trunks; cut-off limbs more than 3/4 inch in diameter; or with stem girdling roots will be rejected. - 2.
-Collected Stock: Do not use plants harvested from the wild, from native stands, from an established landscape planting, or not grown in a nursery unless otherwise indicated. - B. Provide plants of sizes, grades, and ball or container sizes complying with ANSI Z60.1 for types and form of plants required.
-Plants of a larger size may be used if acceptable to Engineer, with a proportionate increase in size of roots or balls. - C. Root-Ball Depth: Furnish trees and shrubs with root balls measured from top of root ball, which shall begin at root flare according to ANSI Z60.1.
-Root flare shall be visible before planting. - D. If formal arrangements or consecutive order of plants is shown on Plans, select stock for uniform height and spread, and number the labels to assure symmetry in planting.
+- 1. General: Furnish nursery-grown plants true to genus, species, variety, cultivar, stem form, shearing, and other features indicated in Plant Schedule or Plant Legend shown in plans and complying with ANSI Z60.1; and with healthy root systems developed by transplanting or root pruning.
+Provide well-shaped, fully branched, healthy, vigorous stock, densely foliated when in leaf and free of disease, pests, eggs, larvae, and defects such as knots, sun scald, injuries, abrasions, and disfigurement. - a.
+Trees with damaged, crooked, or multiple leaders; tight vertical branches where bark is squeezed between two branches or between branch and trunk ("included bark"); crossing trunks; cut-off limbs more than 3/4 inch in diameter; or with stem girdling roots will be rejected. - b.
+Collected Stock: Do not use plants harvested from the wild, from native stands, from an established landscape planting, or not grown in a nursery unless otherwise indicated.

+- 2. Provide plants of sizes, grades, and ball or container sizes complying with ANSI Z60.1 for types and form of plants required.
+Plants of a larger size may be used if acceptable to Engineer, with a proportionate increase in size of roots or balls. - 3.
+Root-Ball Depth: Furnish trees and shrubs with root balls measured from top of root ball, which shall begin at root flare according to ANSI Z60.1.
+Root flare shall be visible before planting.